Health and Safety

 JT Group Monitoring Indicators on Health and Safety

-For serious work accidents that involve fatalities and so forth, we rigorously implement recurrence prevention to ensure that the same accident does not occur again.
+For serious work-related accidents that involve fatalities and so forth, we rigorously conduct analysis of the occurrence conditions and implement recurrence prevention measures to ensure that the same accident does not occur again.

-Furthermore, we have a system that enables rapid reporting of the occurrence of serious work accidents and recurrence prevention measures to our Directors, as well as the receipt of feedback as needed.
+Furthermore, we have a system that enables rapid reporting of the occurrence of serious work-related accidents and recurrence prevention measures to our Directors, as well as the receipt of feedback as needed.

-Looking ahead, we will carefully monitor the status of work accident occurrences in the JT Group, and continuously promote effective measures toward the achievement of zero work accidents.
+Looking ahead, we will carefully monitor the status of work-related accident occurrences in the JT Group, and continuously promote effective measures toward the achievement of zero work-related accidents.